 The government also increased the Capital Gains Tax (CGT) allowance from £11,700 to £12,000 for the 2019-2020 tax year.
 Because of the increase to the CGT allowance, buy-to-let property owners can now make more of a profit on the sale of a second property.
-Landlords must pay 28% CGT tax.
+Landlords must pay either 18% or 28% CGT tax.

 Please note: As of 6 April 2020

 You must pay any CGT tax after selling your property within 30 days of the completion date to avoid heavy penalties and interest from HM Revenue & Customs.
 You must pay CGT tax on properties you gifted to family or transferred into trusts, too.
 Due to this shift in regulation, you’ll have less time to pay your CGT tax than before.
 This is because landlords were previously asked to report their capital gains on their self-assessment tax return and pay it back by 31 January of the following year.
 Now you must pay your CGT tax back within 30 days of the sale, and not at the end of the tax year, due to new buy-to-let laws.

 Changes to Private Residence Relief in April 2020

 Landlords should be aware that the rules around Private Residence Relief (PRR) will also change come April 2020.
 Changes to Lettings Relief and Final Period Exemption will affect how much you are expected to pay in CGT when looking to sell your property.

 As of April 2020, only landlords who live in the same property as their tenant(s) can claim up to £40,000 (£80,000 per couple) in Lettings Relief to help reduce the amount of CGT owed.
 You cannot claim Lettings Relief if you live at a different property than your tenant(s) like you can under current rules.